 From humble beginnings Recep Tayyip Erdogan has grown into a political giant, reshaping Turkey more than any leader since Mustafa Kemal Ataturk, the revered father of the modern republic.

-Mr Erdogan's Islamist-rooted AK Party won the 31 March local elections nationally, but lost in the three biggest cities - Istanbul, the capital Ankara and Izmir.
+Last year Mr Erdogan's Islamist-rooted AKP (Justice and Development Party) won local elections nationally, but lost in the three biggest cities - Istanbul, the capital Ankara and Izmir.

 Losing the Istanbul mayorship narrowly to the main opposition Republican People's Party (CHP) was a bitter blow to Mr Erdogan, who was the city's mayor in the 1990s.

-Istanbul was a big loss for the AKP, even though most of the party's voters are in small Anatolian towns and rural, conservative areas.
+Most of the AKP's core voters are in small Anatolian towns and rural, conservative areas.

 Mr Erdogan first rose to prominence in Istanbul, now a city of some 16 million.
 It was there and in Ankara that the AKP turned local success into a national political steamroller, becoming Turkey's dominant party for years.

-In June 2018, Mr Erdogan won a new five-year term after securing outright victory in the first round of a presidential poll.
+In June 2018, he won a new five-year term after securing outright victory in the first round of a presidential poll.

 It granted him sweeping new presidential powers, won in a controversial referendum in 2017.
 That constitutional change was tight, however - the Yes vote was 51%.